Soul on Ice (book): Background

 Eldridge Cleaver was born in August 1935 in Wabbaseka, Arkansas, at a time when pernicious racism prevailed in the segregated South.
 In 1946, his family moved to Watts, California, where he began engaging in petty crime.
 After a series of arrests for bicycle theft and vandalism, he was sent in 1954 to Soledad State Prison for possessing a large quantity of marijuana.
-During this stretch in prison, he earned a high school diploma while reading the works of Machiavelli, Voltaire, Jean-Jacques Rousseau, Thomas Paine, Karl Marx, Lenin, W. E. B. Du Bois, Richard Wright, Thomas Merton, and Thomas Wolfe.
+During this stretch in prison, he earned a high school diploma while reading the works of Niccolò Machiavelli, Voltaire, Jean-Jacques Rousseau, Thomas Paine, Karl Marx, Vladimir Lenin, W. E. B. Du Bois, Richard Wright, Thomas Merton, and Thomas Wolfe.

 In 1957, Cleaver was released from Soledad.
 Later that year, he was convicted of sexual assault with intent to murder.
 He was sent to San Quentin and then transferred to Folsom.
 He began to write regularly about his physical and mental imprisonment, his personal transformation, and the political events and cultural happenings of the era.

 In 1965, he sent a letter to Beverly Axelrod, a Bay Area-based attorney, asking her to represent him.
 She agreed and their relationship proved instrumental in the publication of Soul on Ice.
 When she visited him in prison, she smuggled him contraband leftist books and magazines, and he slipped his prison essays into the stacks of legal papers she carried with her.

 She showed his essays to Edward Michael Keating, founder of Ramparts magazine, who began publishing them in June 1966.
 After Cleaver was paroled in December 1966, he was hired as a Ramparts staff writer in their San Francisco office.
 He also joined the fledgling Black Panther Party in Oakland.
 His prison writings, a number of which had already appeared in Ramparts, were collected in the volume Soul on Ice, and published by McGraw-Hill in early 1968.